Dr. Matthew Paldy, PhD, LP

 Why Depression Develops in College Students

 College is a major transition period.
-Students are trying to manage independence, identity, academic pressure, social life, and uncertainty about the future—all at once.
+Students are managing independence, identity, academic pressure, social life, and uncertainty about the future all at once.
 That combination alone can be overwhelming.
+In NYC, the pressure often feels amplified, with constant comparison, high expectations, and a culture that equates productivity with self-worth.

 A Clinical Perspective on Student Depression

-In therapy, depression in students is not just understood as a “low mood.”
-It is often a response to sustained stress, emotional overload, and disconnection from internal needs or feelings.
+In therapy, depression in students is understood not just as a low mood, but as a response to sustained stress, emotional overload, and disconnection from internal needs.
+Under chronic pressure, students often narrow their focus to simply getting through each day.
+Over time, this can reduce emotional access—things feel muted, distant, or mechanical.

 When Student Depression Becomes Concerning

-Students often seek help when they notice they are no longer functioning in the way they used to.
-This might include missing classes, falling behind academically, isolating socially, or feeling emotionally “stuck” for long periods of time.
+Students often seek help when they notice they are no longer functioning as they used to—missing classes, falling behind academically, isolating socially, or feeling emotionally stuck.
+At this point, depression is no longer just stress or fatigue, but a sustained pattern affecting energy, thinking, and motivation.